 In school we follow Read, Write, Inc for our phonics lessons.
 Every class teacher in Early Years and KS1, and some class teachers in KS2, along with some of our Learning Support Leaders, deliver streamed daily phonics lessons.
-If your child takes part in Read, Write, Inc and you'd like to know more about it, please speak to Mrs Blades who will be more than happy to help.
+If your child takes part in Read, Write, Inc and you'd like to know more about it, please speak to Miss Cater who will be more than happy to help.

 Phonics catch up